pCloud vs Icedrive — The Cloud Storage Face-Off Everyone Has Been Waiting For

 The thing that we would like to draw your attention to is the lifetime plan.

-Both offer a lifetime plan and we believe Icedrive gives out a better value compared to pCloud.
+Both offer a lifetime cloud storage plan and we believe Icedrive gives out a better value compared to pCloud.

 Whereas pCloud offers only 500GB and 2TB without zero-knowledge encryption [additional $125 for the lifetime Crypto] to the plan but also at a higher price/GB as well.